mgcruz024/wdi-population/README.md

 ## Normalization

-Initial database was an attempt to combine World Bank indicators with continent.
-Such attempt created
+Initial database was an attempt to combine World Bank indicators with continent data.
+The attempt highlighted anomalies such as unknown character codes, unmatched records, and duplicates that were seen through the use of join queries.
+Database was then normalized by enforcing referential integrity in accordance with the ERD and updating/deleting anomalies.

 ## Analysis
 <img src="Screenshots/m7_view.png" width="550" height="300" />